On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Learning Error and Privacy Guarantee

 \end{Definition}

 In the definition, the parameter $\epsilon$ represents privacy loss, which quantifies the extent of privacy leakage resulting from the algorithm.
-Additionally, $\delta$ denotes the probability of failure for achieving $\epsilon$-DP.
-It is important to note that smaller values of $\epsilon$ and $\delta$ indicate stronger privacy protection offered by the algorithm.
+Additionally, $\delta$ denotes the probability of failure for achieving $\epsilon$-differential privacy.
+It is important to note that smaller values of $\epsilon$ and $\delta$ indicate stronger privacy protection offered by the algorithm. {We aim to achieve sample-level differential privacy to protect the privacy of individual data samples (in terms of their stochastic gradients) on all non-Byzantine agents.
+Let $\mathcal{S}_n$ be the local dataset of non-Byzantine agent $n$.
+Then, $\mathcal{S}_n$ and $\mathcal{S}_n'$ are adjacent if they differ by one data sample.
+In decentralized learning, each non-Byzantine agent $n \in \RR$ runs a randomized algorithm $\mathcal{M}_n(\mathcal{S}_n)$, whose input is its local dataset $\mathcal{S}_n$ and output contains all transmitted messages.
+Our goal is to ensure that all $\mathcal{M}_n(\mathcal{S}_n)$ simultaneously satisfy $(\epsilon,\delta)$-differential privacy for all non-Byzantine agents $n \in \RR$.
+A general idea to achieve sample-level differential privacy is to add Gaussian noise to transmitted messages in the decentralized learning process.}